estineali/Lizt/README.md

 # Lizt
-    A to-do list program in python practicing Python-OOP and then GUI May be ported to C++ (and/or C#)
+    A to-do list program in python practicing Python-OOP and Python GUI Libraries May be ported to C++ (and/or C#)

+# GUI Library:
+    Undecided

 Copyright (C) TheLab21 - All Rights Reserved